 What happens if you eat a bag of fresh or cured marijuana?
-Nothing resembling a high – that’s one clue why decarboxylation is so important to getting the most out of your marijuana.
+If you are looking for the intoxicating euphoria that usually accompanies marijuana use, then you will likely be disappointed with the results.
+The fact that eating fresh marijuana is not intoxicating provides one clue as to why decarboxylation is so important for getting the most out of your marijuana.

-Whether you’re interested in making marijuana-infused edibles or your own cannabis tinctures, you won’t be able to experience the full effects of the marijuana you consume unless you decarboxylate it first.
+Decarboxylation is a key part of the marijuana consumption process.
+Whether you’re interested in making marijuana-infused edibles or cannabis tinctures, you won’t be able to experience the full effects of the marijuana you consume unless you decarboxylate it first.

-Decarboxylation is a crucial process for cannabis consumers, particularly those using marijuana for medical purposes and rely on the plant’s active compounds, because it alters the cannabinoids in cannabis to better interact with the body.
-Here’s more on why cannabis decarboxylation is so important:
+Decarboxylation is a crucial process for cannabis consumers, particularly those using marijuana for medical purposes and rely on the plant’s active compounds.
+Decarboxylation is the name given to the process that alters the cannabinoids in cannabis so that it will better interact with the body.
+Below, the cannabis experts at Medical Marijuana, Inc. explain why cannabis decarboxylation is so important and the steps needed to complete the process.

 What is Decarboxylation?